-Springwells Residence (spring crow house).
+Springwells Residence (cabot crow house).

-(In progress, mature status) Completed in 2017, this single family residence provides affordable housing for community activist-scholars who are in alignment with our mission.
+(In progress, mature status) Mostly completed in 2017, this single family residence provides affordable housing for community activist-scholars who are in alignment with our mission.
 During the rehab, community service learning opportunities were available to demonstrate “green rehab” techniques, such as blown cellulose insulation, replacing windows and external doors with energy efficient upgrades, and an approach which focuses on preservation, deconstruction and salvage re-use as primary methods.
 This is an ongoing project as the house becomes more integrated with the adjacent community garden, leveraging gutters and grey water to support irrigation and microecology.
-[Gallery]

-Springwells Garden (cabot field).
+Springwells Garden (spring field).